 Q: I want to write a Python script that creates a new XML instance one element at a time while running inside the raptor server.
 These need to be serialized to the output with different encodings and formatting depending on parameters.
 Is this possible in RaptorXML+XBRL Server.

 Q: I would like to use lxml.
-Can I install lxml libraries into "RaptorXMLXBRLServer2020/lib/python3.7/site-packages/"?
+Can I install lxml libraries into the Python folder at "RaptorXMLXBRLServer2024/lib/"?